 They are the most affordable choice when you need to mill full-size 4x8 sheets for your projects.

 It is made from broken-down hardwood and softwood residues by combining them with wax and resins.
 They are denser than plywood.

-Wood has good strength in a particular direction, but MDF has equal strength in all the direction, this is because of the structure of MDF board which does not follow any pattern.
+Wood has good strength in a particular direction, but MDF has equal strength in all directions.
+This is because of the structure of the MDF board, which does not follow any pattern.

 MDF boards are a popular choice for making vacuum-holding beds in CNC machines.